reddit/devvit/devvit-docs/versioned_docs/version-0.11/capabilities/payments.md

 ## Add payments to your app

-You can build your app with a template by running:
+You can build your app with a template by selecting the payments template when you create a new project or by running:

 ```bash
 devvit new --template=payments
 ```

-Run the following command to add payments to your app.
+To add payments functionality to an existing app, run:

 ```bash
 npm install @devvit/payments@next